elm-community/intdict/README.md

 # IntDict [![Build Status](https://travis-ci.org/elm-community/intdict.svg)](https://travis-ci.org/elm-community/intdict)

+This library is lacking a maintainer.
+Feel free to step up!

+---

 `IntDict` is an optimized version of a `Dict` with `Int` as key type.

 Its API is the same as `Dict`'s, so it can be regarded as a drop-in replacement.